realdanielalexander/image-classification-flutter/README.md

 # Flutter Image Classification

-This app classifies images based on any TFLite image classification model A sample
+This app classifies images based on any TFLite image classification model.
+A sample model has been provided to classify cats vs. dogs.

-## Instructions to use on your model
+## Instructions to use on your tflite model

 1. Clone repository
 2. Change the model in assets/tflite/[name].tflite